 The hotels are heated by means of environmentally friendly natural gas or district heating, rather than scarce crude oil.
 Some of the hotels generate their own electricity and have their own cogeneration units.
 In sunny destinations such as Tenerife, solar thermal collectors on the roofs of hotels are used to ensure warm water.
 Maritim also takes great care to ensure that water is used efficiently.
 Without impairing the comfort of our guests, several measures are adopted to ensure that this precious resource is not wasted unnecessarily, such as economy buttons in the toilets, and water-saving devices on taps and showers that ensure gentle water flow from the spout without diverging spray.

 Strict waste separation is compulsory in all Maritim hotels.
 Around 4,000 tons of waste, in six material categories, are generated each year in Maritim Hotels.
 These recyclables are almost completely returned to the economic cycle using state-of-the-art technology, thus creating new energy, fuel or fertiliser from waste.
 Broken crockery, for example, is re-used in road construction.
 Working with one of the largest private providers of water and recycling management, our hotels have been awarded a sustainability certificate for their annual waste balance.
-A major project implemented across the chain over the past few years involves an innovative illumination concept.
-Over one million euro was invested to move all hotels over to an increased use of LED technology.
-Compared with conventional light sources, LED use is expected to make energy savings of 80%.

 Our highly qualified technical managers provide all Maritim Hotel employees with regular training on any matters relating to environmental protection.
 Providing facilities for large conferences across Germany, Maritim is particularly prominent in events management.
 Maritim is Germany’s only hotel company that has therefore trained a sustainability consultant at each hotel.
 The training course, delivered by the German Convention Bureau eV in conjunction with the DBU (Deutschen Bundesstiftung Umwelt, or German federal environmental foundation) and followed by Maritim sustainability consultants, is entitled “Fit for Green Meetings".
 As part of the premium partnership with the German Convention Bureau, Maritim has signed the sustainability code of the German event industry.
 This declaration of support demonstrates the acknowledgment oft the 10 guidelines as a quality standard as well as the will to document progress continuously.